CLEANSER vs FACE WASH - THE CONFUSION

 GEL CLEANSERS OR FACE WASH:

 Gel cleansers are typically kinder on the skin.
 They do not foam as much as the first category described above.
 A well formulated gel cleanser will not foam as much but it will clean your skin effectively.
 Your skin will feel moisturised and nourished after cleansing instead of feeling stripped and dry.
 Gel cleansers are formulated for different skin types.
-Here is a great cleanser for skin that is oily or combination as well as being acne prone.
+Our AHA BHA Face Wash is perfect for skin that is oily or combination as well as being acne prone.
 Our Vitamin C Face Wash is chock full of antioxidants and can be used by all skin types.
 To use, apply onto damp skin, massage for a few minutes and then rinse off.

 These are very gentle emulsions of fat and water.